 Blog

 River flow and streamflow monitoring with IoT

-The ongoing climate threat has strengthened the need to measure river flow rates.
-River flow (also known as streamflow) can be monitored using Velocity and Level sensors.
-Internet of Things (IoT) technology has made remote monitoring of river levels possible – providing real-time insights and alerts, even in the most remote environments.
+The ongoing threat of climate change has reinforced the need to measure river flow rates accurately.
+Today, river flow (also known as streamflow) can be monitored remotely using Internet of Things (IoT) sensors that measure both water velocity and level.
+This technology provides real-time insights and alerts—even from the most remote environments.

+Blog